-Polygraph and Investigations, LLC. conducts polygraph test in the Dallas-Fort Worth Metroplex
+Polygraph and Investigations, LLC. conducts polygraph test in the Anchorage & Mat-Su Valley Regions

-*Dallas and Denton require non-refundable full payment in advance when scheduling – Cash App, Venmo, Zelle
+*All appointments require a $100 non-refundable deposit when scheduling – Cash App, Venmo, Zelle

 Grand Jurys, Prosecuting Attorneys, Criminal Investigators and Defense Attorneys may consider polygraph exam results as part of their investigation.

 The American Polygraph Association (APA) believes that scientific evidence supports the validity of polygraph examinations that are conducted and interpreted in compliance with documented and validated procedure.
 Thus, such examinations have great probative value and utility for a range of uses, including criminal investigations, offender management, and selection of applicants for positions requiring public trust.
 The APA Standards of Practice set some of the highest professional requirements for its members to ensure their polygraph services are valuable, reliable, and promote ethically responsible practices.
 The APA also produces a variety of model policies that represent the current understanding of best practices, and makes them widely available so that polygraph examiners (both APA members and non-members) and their clients can be aware of what constitutes a valid examination process.
 The APA believes that well informed departments, agencies, and clients will insist on APA members for their polygraph services.

 Recently the APA undertook an exhaustive review of all of the peer-reviewed publications on polygraph testing that represented field practices and which met the requirements of the APA Standards of Practice.
 A meta-analysis was conducted, and a report was completed in late 2011.